Kitware/VTK/Documentation/dev/git/develop.md

 Both should be checked and considered clean before merging.

 To read GitLab CI result, click on the Pipelines tab then on the last pipeline.
 It is expected to be fully green.
+If there is a yellow warning job, please consult CDash.
-If it is not, click on the red jobs to see the reason for the failure.
+If there is a red failed job, click on it to see the reason for the failure.
 It should clearly appears at the bottom of the log.
 Possible failures are:
  - Timeouts: please rerun the job and report to CI maintainers